roncli/roncli/README.md

-Hi, I'm roncli, a software developer from Belmont, California.
+Hi, I'm roncli, a software developer from Pittsburg, California.
 I specialize in node.js applications and websites, as well as game and modding development.

 ## Project Contributions
 I have made major contributions to a number of open source projects.